-If your To-Do List is overwhelming then make a TaDa List!
+If your to-do List is overwhelming then make a TaDa List!

 - Make a master list of all your responsibilities.
 This might be a very long list, but that’s OK.
 The more you can add the better.

-BIG line through anything that isn’t important.
+- Delete!
+Draw a BIG line through anything that isn’t important.
 Really think about each “responsibility.”
+This is where your mindset comes in.
+Take the time to define what a genuine responsibility is for you.
 You may be doing unproductive busywork without realizing it.
 Sometimes, we do certain tasks simply because we’ve always done them.
 Delete as much busywork as possible.
 You also need to make sure you aren’t doing someone else’s work for them.
-That’s where I seem to waste my time and energy:
+There should be no guilt when deleting busywork:

 If you need help decluttering, distressing and simplifying don’t be shy!
 Get in touch.
 You have absolutely nothing to lose…except maybe some stress.

 You are welcome to join my exclusive Subscribers Facebook Group!